harith1996/frontend/README.md

-# Frontend
+# Raspberry Pi Monitor app - Frontend

 **[!!!]
-IMPORTANT**: This is just a submodule for the first milestone.
-The instructions to install and run the project are in the [repository for the backend](https://gitlab.au.dk/iot-foxtrot/milestone-1/backend).
+IMPORTANT**: This is just a submodule for the rpi-web-server.
+The instructions to install and run the project are in the [repository for the backend](https://github.com/harith1996/rpi-web-server).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.